chromaui/learnstorybook.com/content/setup.md

 ---
-title: "Setup Storybook and add assets"
+title: "Setup Storybook"
-tocTitle: "Setup Storybook"
+tocTitle: "Setup"
+description: "Setup Storybook in your development environment"
 ---

-# Setup Storybook and add assets
+# Setup Storybook

 Storybook runs alongside your app in development mode.
 It helps you build UI components isolated from the business logic and context of your app.